CLASSIFICATION NO. 082

 - Maintains program data and evaluates program effectiveness; uses the County’s Human Resources Information System (HRIS) in conjunction with other computer tools to gather and track data on associated County costs for program activities; meets with departments to review project status and resolve development/implementation issues; develops and maintains databases required to manage, integrate and report on program activities; develops narrative and statistical program performance reports and recommendations.

-- Serves as a technical resource for program information; may lead the work of support staff assigned to assist with program; provides training and technical assistance to County staff; provides interpretations of program policies and associated regulations; assists the Director of Employee Services in providing staff support to elected officials and department directors and managers on program issues, projects and activities.
+- Serves as a technical resource for program information; leads the work of support staff assigned to assist with program; provides training and technical assistance to County staff; provides interpretations of program policies and associated regulations; assists the Director of Human Resources in providing staff support and consultation to elected officials and department directors and managers on program issues, projects and activities.

-- Takes notes at labor contract negotiating sessions; identifies and researches significant or controversial issues; prepares exhibits for fact-finding and interest arbitration hearings; researches and resolves grievances; drafts and recommends contract language; researches, analyzes and reports on costs of contract proposals.
+- Provides management support to employee and labor relations activities; identifies and researches significant or controversial issues; conducts investigations of informal or formal internal complaints, grievances or appeals filed related to applicable HR policies, collective bargaining agreements; researches and resolves grievances; maintains investigative records and prepares report of findings; drafts and recommends contract language; researches, analyzes and reports on costs of contract proposals.

-- In support of program goals, may perform professional and technical work in one or more of the department's specialized program areas, including recruitment and selection, classification and compensation, training, diversity, employee relations, benefits administration and/or HRIS.
+- In support of program goals, may perform professional and technical work in one or more of the department’s specialized program areas, including recruitment and selection, classification and compensation, training, labor and employee relations, benefits administration and/or HRIS.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Principles, practices and methods of program, administrative and organizational development and analysis; principles and practices, tools and techniques of program/project planning, budgeting and management; principles and practices of human resources and personnel administration, including recruitment, selection, classification, compensation, training, labor relations, workers compensation, safety, risk management, health and wellness and benefit administration; principles and practices of public administration; methods and techniques of statistical research and analysis and claims administration; applicable Federal, State and local personnel laws, rules, regulations, codes and ordinances; County government organization and operations; human resource information systems; principles of effective marketing and promotion.
+Working knowledge of: Principles, practices and methods of program, administrative and organizational development and analysis; principles and practices, tools and techniques of program/project planning, budgeting and management; principles and practices of human resources and personnel administration; principles and practices of public administration; methods and techniques of statistical research and analysis and claims administration; investigative and fact-finding practices; applicable Federal, State and local personnel laws, rules, regulations, codes and ordinances; County government organization and operations; human resource information systems; principles of effective marketing and promotion.

-Skill to: Coordinate program activities with multiple stakeholders and facilitate development of agreement and consensus; analyze difficult program, administrative, operational and organizational objectives and issues and prepare recommendations; collect, compile, analyze and interpret relevant complex information and data; make accurate arithmetic calculations; prepare clear and concise reports, correspondence and other documents; effectively utilize a human resource information system; communicate effectively, both orally and in writing, particularly in speaking before groups; establish and maintain effective working relationships with County employees, elected officials, union officials, other agencies and the public; investigate, negotiate and mediate claims and disputes; effectively recommend compromises and settlements; interpret and explain personnel and related laws, policies and programs to County employees, elected officials and the public; coordinate and integrate multiple program or project work activities to meet critical deadlines.
+Skill to: Coordinate program activities with multiple stakeholders and facilitate development of agreement and consensus; analyze difficult program, administrative, operational and organizational objectives and issues and prepare recommendations; collect, compile, analyze and interpret relevant complex information and data; make accurate arithmetic calculations; prepare clear and concise reports, correspondence and other documents; effectively utilize a human resource information system; communicate effectively, both orally and in writing, particularly in speaking before groups; establish and maintain effective working relationships with County employees, elected officials, union officials, other agencies and the public; incorporate collaborative team participation in decision making; investigate, negotiate and mediate claims and disputes; effectively recommend compromises and settlements; interpret and explain personnel and related laws, policies and programs to County employees, elected officials and the public; coordinate and integrate multiple program or project work activities to meet critical deadlines; plan, supervise and evaluate work of paraprofessional and support personnel.

 Some positions require a valid American Red Cross CPR certification.